A holiday on the Bulgarian Black Sea coast can become your best or worst experience ever.

-Greet The New Day And Send Off The Last Sun Rays Over The Black Sea
+Greet the New Day and Send the Last Sun Rays over the Black Sea

 There are only a few places in the world where you can send off the last sun rays of the ending day and meet the new day in almost the same spot over the sea.

-While most of the Bulgarian Black Sea coast is pointing east, making it perfect to greet the new day and admire the colours of the night fade away, there is also a great spot where you can observe stunningly beautiful sunsets as well.
-At the 2 km long Cape Kaliakra you can see an amazing sunset on the south shore and greet the day on the very tip of the cape.
+While most of the Bulgarian Black Sea coast looks east, making it perfect to greet the new day and admire the colors of the night fade away, there is also a great spot where you can observe stunning sunsets as well.
+At the 2 km long Cape Kaliakra, you can see an amazing sunset on the south shore and greet the day on the very tip of the cape.

 Alternatively, Cape Emine and several smaller headlands can offer you nice spots for experiencing sunsets and sunrises over the waters of the Black Sea, but the lights of the nearby resorts might obscure the view.

-At the Bulgarian Black Sea coast, you can have plenty of everything of the above.
-You’ll meet some of the most welcoming people, you’ll learn to dance the traditional Bulgarian folklore dances, you’ll try delectable foods and drinks, you’ll walk around hundreds-years-old historical artefacts, you’ll take in jaw-dropping views, and you’ll immerse yourself in extreme activities.
+On the Bulgarian Black Sea coast, you can have plenty of everything of the above.
+You’ll meet some of the most welcoming people, you’ll learn to dance the traditional Bulgarian folklore dances, you’ll try delectable foods and drinks, you’ll walk around hundreds-years-old historical artifacts, you’ll take in jaw-dropping views, and you’ll immerse yourself in extreme activities.

 Are you ready to take the risk and come to Bulgaria?
-I promise you, it is addictive and you might not want to travel anywhere else after spending the best vacation of your life on the Bulgarian Black Sea shore!
+I promise you, it is addictive.
+You might not want to travel anywhere else after spending the best vacation of your life on the Bulgarian Black Sea shore!